 Half of the Tsun-Lao are devout Theravada Buddhists.
 They believe that right thinking, ritual sacrifices, and self-denial will enable the soul to reach nirvana (a state of eternal bliss) at death.
 They live in fear of their gods and constantly strive to appease them with ritual chants and sacrifices.

 The remaining Tsun-Lao are ethnic religionists, combining folk animism (belief that non-human objects have spirits) with Buddhism.
 They seek help through various supernatural beings and objects.
-Of major importance to them are the "territorial deities."
+Of major importance to them are "territorial deities."

 The Tsun-Lao have many physical needs.
 They occupy a region in which yearly monsoons destroy schools, clinics, and bridges and threaten to leave hundreds homeless.
 As recently as August, 1996, many people were killed, and thousands were left homeless in the severe storms, landslides, and flash flooding that occurred.
 Humanitarian aid, medical facilities, and doctors are needed in this region.